 Dante, the Big Bad of the 2003 anime adaptation, is also a massive hypocrite.
 She claims to be "above humans", just like her manga counterpart.
 At the end of the series, she gives Edward a big speech about how life isn't fair and that humans would destroy the world if they had the Philosopher's Stone.
 After her defeat, she whines about how her own efforts were ruined; moreover, she herself instigated nearly every atrocity in the past four centuries out of a desire for the Philosopher's Stone.
 Although she seems to believe her own bullshit to an extent, she mainly uses it as a means to excuse her colossal selfishness.

 Leonard Tessarossa from Full Metal Panic!.
 He makes a big deal about how he's a perfect gentleman, and is shown to constantly get jealous and angry when people like Sousuke more than him, wondering why, since Sousuke is far less "cultured" and directly killed more people than him.
 Unfortunately, as much as he likes to think so, a gentleman he is not.
-No gentleman would (knowing how important it is to a woman) force a kiss on a girl who likes someone else, give the girl an Armor-Piercing Slap when she tells the other guy she loves him,just a matter of scale. or try to brainwash her so that she "won't resist him" any more (to the point where she eventually softly asks him if he "won't be violent" any more).
+No gentleman would (knowing how important it is to a woman) force a kiss on a girl who likes someone else.
+It gets even worse when he willingly abandons his "gentlemanly act", at which point he delivers an Armor-Piercing Slap and Big "Shut Up!" to said girl...and still remains convinced that he can win her over — which may have had something to do with his plan to get her possessed by the spirit of another woman, one he hoped would be a bit more "willing".
 Combining all this, there is a reason why Leonard is one of the most agreed upon Scrappies in the series.

 Gundam SEED has Blue Cosmos.
 Their main goal is to kill all of the Coordinators, and how do they do it?
 By kidnapping children and conditioning them into Artificial Coordinators, which is the only way they could possibly stand a chance in 1 on 1 combat against ZAFT.
 It should be noted that the process used to create these "Extended", which involves drugs, mental conditioning, torture, and memory tampering is far, far more invasive than the process used to make Coordinators.